 Payable to your legal counsel

-Immediate consequences for drivers in Ontario caught with a BAC of over .08 or who refuse to provide a breath sample include an administrative 90-day licence suspension and seven day vehicle impoundment.
+Immediate consequences for drivers in Ontario caught with a BAC of over .08 or who refuse to provide a breath sample include an immediate administrative 90-day licence suspension and seven day vehicle impoundment.

 Minimum consequences for drivers convicted of: impaired driving, operating a vehicle with a BAC of over .08, or refusing to provide a breath sample are: